 An enthusiastic logophile, I have dedicated many years to the study of languages, literatures, and cultures.
 Much of my life, both personal and professional, has been spent in devotion to words – written, spoken, and sung.
 As a scholar, I research their historical contexts and the individuals and worlds to which they point.
 As a writer, I draw on them to create characters, voices, and imagined realities.
 As a singer-songwriter, I join my love of them to that of soulful expression and a deeply rooted passion for music.

 I am an assistant professor at Stanford University in the Department of French and Italian.
-In addition to researching and writing, speaking, and teaching, editing and translating, I am a writer (poetry and prose, literary historical fiction and non-fiction), and a singer-songwriter (adult contemporary).
+In addition to researching and writing, speaking, and teaching, editing and translating, I am a writer (poetry and prose, fiction and non-fiction), and a singer-songwriter (adult contemporary).

 After completing my doctorate at the University of Toronto in 2011, I conducted research as a scholarly fellow in the Department of History at Harvard University and at the Centre for Reformation and Renaissance Studies at Victoria University in the University of Toronto, where I designed and taught early modern cultural history courses and lectured on Italian language and literature.
 I also served on the editorial board and as managing editor for an academic journal.